wp-plugins/smart-todo/readme.txt

 1. Frontend screenshot using a custom template.
 2. Screenshot on the frontend single post type template.
+3. Add Projects for Smart ToDo
+4. Set the Project or Projects which SmartToDo belongs.
+5. View all your Projects under Smart ToDo post types.

 == Upgrade Notice ==